Skip to main content

 Accessing the Integrations Page

 To manage your integrations, open the user menu at the bottom-left of the dashboard and select Integrations from the dropdown.
-Accessing the Integrations page from the dashboard user menu — the Integrations option is highlighted in the dropdown This takes you to the central Integrations hub, where all available connections are organized into three tabs based on their function.
+Accessing the Integrations page from the dashboard user menu — the Integrations option is highlighted in the dropdown This opens the Integrations drawer with tabs organized by function: CMS & Publishing, Analytics & Performance, SEO & AI Tools, Social Media, API, and MCP.
+Each integration uses an accordion pattern — click the row to expand it and see connection details.

 Connecting a CMS unlocks the Publish Now and Schedule buttons inside the Article Editor.
-Without a CMS connection, you can still write and optimize content — but you’ll need to manually copy the output to your website.
+Without it, you can still write and optimize content — but you’ll need to manually copy the output to your website.

 WordPress

 Connect your WordPress site to create and publish posts directly from SnowSEO.
-Supports both WordPress.com and self-hosted WordPress.org installations.SnowSEO offers three ways to connect to WordPress.
-Choose the method that works best for your setup:
+Supports both WordPress.com and self-hosted WordPress.org installations.SnowSEO offers three connection methods — choose based on your hosting setup:

 1